hfituri/cse15l-lab-reports/lab3.md

 non-smoking older adults have investigated the association between body mass index (BMI) and mortality, controlling
 ```
-*The -s command for less will eliminate all consecutive blank lines when it's printed.
+*The -s command for less will eliminate all consecutive blank lines when the file is printed.
 This could be useful if you want to minimize the size of the file when you are reading it.